-Sometime later a man named Archippus (“head horse”) (really) served as physical plant engineer at this particular church (for some 60 years).
+Sometime later a man named Archippus (“head horse”) (really) served as physical plant engineer at this particular church (for 60ish years).
 The local pagans took a strong dislike to him, as he was not just a great janitor, but also a fabulously successful evangelist.
-They decided to strike a blow that would both destroy the church and kill the faithful sacristan: they diverted a couple of rivers in such a way that they were headed straight for our hero and the Church of St. Michael.
-It looked to be a soggy end for both (this was before the invention of modern snorkeling equipment), but Archippus prayed to the Archangel, and the latter appeared, struck the ground with his staff, and ordered the river to flow into the chasm he thus made.
+They decided to both destroy the church and kill the faithful sacristan by diverting a couple of rivers in such a way that they were headed straight for our hero and the Church!
+It looked to be a soggy end for both (and this was before the invention of modern snorkeling equipment), but Archippus prayed to the Archangel, and the latter appeared, struck the ground with his staff, and ordered the river to flow into the chasm he thus made.
 For this reason the place is called “Chonae,” meaning “fissure” or “plunging.”
 (I’m trusting my source here.)
 The pagans fled in terror, but Archippus and the Christians (for rock band naming rights please send SASE) gathered and offered thanks to the heavenly warrior.

 Magnus of Füssen (d.
-VII or VIII cent.) is the subject of a lot of Bollandist-style speculation, leading to many scholars rejecting his Vita as wholly unreliable.
-Nevertheless fools, angels, rushing in, fearing to tread, and so forth.
-How lucky for you the reader that just such a fool writes this blog.
+VII or VIII cent.) is the subject of a lot of speculation, and many scholars reject his Vita as wholly unreliable.
+Nevertheless fools, angels, rushing, fearing, treading, etc. How lucky for you that just such a fool wrote this book.
 (By the way, “Magnus of Füssen” does not mean “Big of Feet,” even though it means, well, “big of feet.”)